elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-systematics-and-taxonomy-contribute-to-our-understanding-of-evolutionary-relationships.md

 url: /learn/biology/questions/how-do-systematics-and-taxonomy-contribute-to-our-understanding-of-evolutionary-relationships
 score: -1.0
 related_article1:
-    id: 167732
+    id: 167739
-    title: How are shared characters used in the construction and interpretation of phylogenetic trees?
+    title: >-
+        What is convergent evolution and how can it be distinguished from homology?
     subject: Biology
-    url: /learn/biology/questions/how-are-shared-characters-used-in-the-construction-and-interpretation-of-phylogenetic-trees
+    url: /learn/biology/questions/what-is-convergent-evolution-and-how-can-it-be-distinguished-from-homology
 related_article2:
     id: 167730
+    title: >-
-    title: Explain the significance of binomial nomenclature in taxonomy.
+        Explain the significance of binomial nomenclature in taxonomy.
     subject: Biology
     url: /learn/biology/questions/explain-the-significance-of-binomial-nomenclature-in-taxonomy
 related_article3:
-    id: 167737
+    id: 167739
-    title: Describe the three-domain system and its significance in classifying life forms.
+    title: >-
+        What is convergent evolution and how can it be distinguished from homology?
     subject: Biology
-    url: /learn/biology/questions/describe-the-threedomain-system-and-its-significance-in-classifying-life-forms
+    url: /learn/biology/questions/what-is-convergent-evolution-and-how-can-it-be-distinguished-from-homology
 related_article4:
-    id: 167740
+    id: 167725
-    title: How have technological advances impacted the revision of phylogenetic trees?
+    title: >-
+        How do phylogenetic trees help in understanding evolutionary relationships?
     subject: Biology
-    url: /learn/biology/questions/how-have-technological-advances-impacted-the-revision-of-phylogenetic-trees
+    url: /learn/biology/questions/how-do-phylogenetic-trees-help-in-understanding-evolutionary-relationships
 related_article5:
-    id: 167732
+    id: 167726
-    title: How are shared characters used in the construction and interpretation of phylogenetic trees?
+    title: >-
+        What role does genetic variation play in the evolution of populations?
     subject: Biology
-    url: /learn/biology/questions/how-are-shared-characters-used-in-the-construction-and-interpretation-of-phylogenetic-trees
+    url: /learn/biology/questions/what-role-does-genetic-variation-play-in-the-evolution-of-populations
 ---

 &nbsp;